Section Navigation

 Year 10 and 11

 Students will follow a carefully designed discrete programme of study through two routes over the course of the year which mirrors topics taught in the AQA GCSE Religious Studies course.
-One of these courses will be taught during Humanities option lessons and will take place towards the end of the Autumn Term and the end of the Spring term.
+One of these courses will be taught during Humanities option lessons and will take place towards the end of the Autumn Term and in the Summer term in Year 10, and the Autumn term of Year 11.
 The other course will be taught during their option lessons on a rolling programme of 3 lessons at a time.

 During this time students will explore the topics of Religion and Family, where they will have the opportunity to consider beliefs about gender, identity, contraception and sex, marriage and families.
-They will also look at Crime and Punishment, where they will consider religious responses to issues raised about crime and punishment, why people commit crime and how criminals should be punished.
+They will also look at conflict and peace, considering issues of terrorism, protest and child soldiers.